Australian Turf Club: Merger

 Both the AJC and the STC had co-existed as independent bodies since the early 1940s.
 However, the first push for a merger came at the start of the century, with STC chairman Graeme Pash opening up the possibility of a merger during his tenure.
 Mentioned briefly in jest by Sydney Morning Herald journalist Craig Young in 2003, the first real push for a merger came with the release of a report by Ernst & Young in June 2009 which recommended that a merger would save the New South Wales racing industry from collapse.
 The Government of New South Wales pledged $174 million for Sydney racing if the merger went ahead, including a major revitalisation of Randwick Racecourse.
 The move for a merger was controversial, with members of both clubs hesitant to lose their respective identities.
 While AJC members voted in favour of a merger due to financial issues, STC members voted against a merger as they were financially stable.
 Nevertheless, the board of the STC decided to proceed with a merger.
 The Australian Jockey and Sydney Turf Clubs Merger Act 2010 merged the two clubs under the name of the Australian Turf Club.

+Rosehill Gardens closure proposal

+In December 2023, it was announced that the Australian Turf Club and Government of New South Wales were in negotiations to close Rosehill Gardens by the end of the 2020s with the site to be redeveloped for around 25,000 new homes with a new Sydney Metro West station.
+Funds would be spent on rebuilding Warwick Farm and Royal Randwick, as well as building a new horse training facility built at Horsley Park.
+The proposal was rejected in May 2025 by a membership vote of 56.1% against compared to 43.9% in favour.